Y-usman/Professional-README-Generator/README.md

 ![License](https://img.shields.io/badge/License-MIT-brightgreen)

 ## Description
-The project uses the inquirer module to request information from the user in order to generate a README file.
-It automates the generation of sections and table of contents thereby simplifying README file creation.
+The project uses the inquirer module to request information from the user to generate a README file.
+It automates the generation of sections and table of contents, simplifying README file creation.

 ## Table of Contents
 - [Installation](#installation)